For additional information about the graduate program, please click on the link below:

 It is a pleasure to meet you, I'm Wyatt Plastino.
 I received a double BS in Environmental Science (Bio) and Biology at Eastern Washington University in 2013.
 During My undergraduate studies I also completed the requirements for the Wetland Management Certification leading my focused on hydrology and the wetland sciences.
 By trade I'm a gardener having spent my summers working at the Finch Arboretum for 5 years.
 Currently I'm perusing a master in Biology and my thesis work has led me to water quality management with USGS out on long lake.

 I received my bachelor's in English from the Evergreen State College in 2007.
 After a jumble of eclectic life experiences, I returned to school for post-bac studies in biology.
-In 2013, I joined an ongoing project studying population dynamics of freshwater turtles in Florida.
-I was chosen for a National Science Foundation Research Experience for Undergraduates in Costa Rica working in herpetology.
+In 2013, I was chosen for a National Science Foundation Research Experience for Undergraduates in Costa Rica working in herpetology.
 In 2014, I returned under my own grant-funded study.
-I came to EWU in 2014 to pursue a master's degree in biology, with thesis work focused on reptilian ecology of the Turnbull National Wildlife Refuge.
+I came to EWU in 2014 to pursue a master's degree in biology, with the goal to eventually teach.
+My thesis work is on the plastic morphological and behavioral responses of larval salamanders to native and non-native predators.

 I received my B.S. in Environmental Biology from the University of Dayton in 2014.
 During my undergraduate adventure at UD, I worked on a project investigating the impact of honeysuckle (Lonicera maackii) on aquatic macroinvertebrates in Dr. Ryan McEwan's lab.
 Currently, my thesis research is focused on the prey availability for the white sturgeon (Acipenser transmontanus) larvae in Lake Roosevelt.